Search programs

 Additional time

-Students with learning disabilities generally take longer to process the information they are learning, and extra time is an often needed accommodation.
-Sometimes the student will need double the amount of time to complete assignments and take tests.
-Instructors will often work with students, depending on their individual needs, to break down assignments into manageable segments.
+Students with learning disabilities generally take longer to process the information they are learning, and extra time is often needed as an accommodation.
+Sometimes, the student will need double the amount of time to complete assignments and take tests.
+Instructors often work with students, depending on their individual needs, to break down assignments into manageable segments.

 Assistive technology